starling021/rat-n/README.md

 # Mouse Substrate (MPL Substrate)

-    INFO: This is a package that is installed on the victim's iOS device using the 'intall' command after receiving remote control.
-Mouse Substrate allows you to run substrate commands and services on a victim’s remote iOS device.
+    INFO: This is a package that will be installed on the victim's iOS device after receiving remote control.
+Mouse Substrate allows you to run substrate commands and services on the victim’s remote iOS device.

 ***